marvinmartian/ahs-wait-time-metrics/README.md

-# AESO Metrics
+# AHS Wait Time Metrics

-Project to scrape and display the AESO metrics in a timeseries database
+A project to track AHS emergency and urgent care centre wait times in the province of Alberta.